kimilonix/game_1/README.md

-## with this program you can play and guess number
-## and numbers are between to number you choose.
+## with this program you can play and guess number, numbers are between number that you choose.
 ### How to run this script:
 ```
 $ python guess_num.py